AWE Core 8.D.9 Documentation

 } // End usrCallbackAudioStop

 • Assign callback pointer "cbCacheInvalidate".
 This is an optional callback, when defined, called from multiple places to invalidate cache.
-The FFSWrapper modules, IPCBuffer module, and the Multi Instance functionality in AWE Core all utilize this callback.
+The FFSWrapper modules, ChangeThread module, and the Multi Instance functionality in AWE Core all utilize this callback.
 It is the users responsibility to check if the provided address and length to be invalidated are in the cached region to avoid unnecessary overhead.
 Please note that this function called per block in some cases.

 g_AWEInstance.cbCacheInvalidate = &usrCallbackCacheInvalidate;